Aurora 2030 Project

 Work Package 7 (WP7) brings together the Aurora Student Community and further develops the collaboration with Aurora Associate Partner universities in Central and Eastern Europe.

-Through its four task teams, it aims to formalise student support, facilitate student engagement, enhance capacity building within Aurora Associate Partner universities, and create a peace education hub at VN Karazin Kharkiv University in Ukraine.
+Through its four task teams, it aims to formalise student support, facilitate student engagement, enhance capacity building within Aurora Associate Partner universities, and create a Peace Education Hub at VN Karazin Kharkiv University in Ukraine.

 Lead: Palacky University in Olomouc